williamlamjy/mTracker/docs/DeveloperGuide.md

 * *Instrument* - Represents assets that can be traded.
 Most common examples are stocks and foreign currency.
 * *Etf* - Known as Exchange Traded Funds, they are a type of instrument that tracks the performance of a particular asset.
 * *Forex* - Foreign exchange market for trading currencies.
-An example include is the USDSGD exchange rate.
+An example included is the USDSGD exchange rate.
 * *Crypto* - Cryptocurrencies are digital currencies that is secured by cryptography methods.
 * *Stock* - Shares of a company that provide the owner a certain level of ownership of said company.